kapi1525/NoiseExtension/readme.md

 ## Examples

 There are some [included examples](Examples/Noise/), you can also find them in your Clickteam Fusion 2.5/Examples/Noise/ folder after you installed Noise.
+Noise sandbox.mfa is great for experimenting with different settings.

 ## Wiki